REVOLVE Announces Immersive Multi-Brand Presentation And Pop-Up Shop At New York Fashion Week

 Aug 27, 2021, 06:05 ET

 NEW YORK, Aug.
 27, 2021 /PRNewswire/ -- REVOLVE Group, Inc. (NYSE: RVLV), the next-generation fashion retailer for Millennial and Generation Z consumers, announces REVOLVE Gallery, an innovative, multi-room fashion experience to be held during New York Fashion Week (NYFW) at 20 Hudson Yards, New York City on September 10 and 11.
 Unlike the traditional fashion week presentation, REVOLVE will create an immersive multi-brand exhibition featuring a real-time shopping component, reimagining the "front row" experience while engaging with consumers in a new and exciting way.
+Attendees can shop on site via the REVOLVE Gallery IRL pop-up shop presented by Afterpay, the exclusive payment partner at the REVOLVE Gallery IRL pop-up shop, or via QR code and will also be available for immediate purchase on REVOLVE.com.

 As the destination for emerging and established designers for the next generation consumer, REVOLVE brings its curated assortment to life, making its debut at NYFW with a visually-stunning, interactive and elevated experience with 13 specially selected designers.
 Set in a 17,000 square-foot space, each brand will have a designated room transformed to reflect the vision and inspiration for the brand's collection designed exclusively for REVOLVE.
 This museum-like exhibition will highlight each brand, and in true REVOLVE style, will immerse attendees in inspirational content, compel them to capture content at every turn, share on social media, and inspire them to shop.
 Attendees can shop on site via the REVOLVE Gallery IRL pop-up shop presented by Afterpay or via QR code and will also be available for immediate purchase on REVOLVE.com.